The Team

 Nancy Chen - Principal Investigator

 Nancy is an evolutionary biologist interested in the genomic basis of contemporary evolution in natural populations.
 Her research integrates genomics and long-term demographic studies to characterize the evolutionary processes shaping patterns of variation across the genome through space and time.
-Nancy earned her Ph.D. with Andy Clark and John Fitzpatrick at Cornell University and then did a postdoc with Graham Coop at UC Davis before moving to Rochester.
-She is committed to promoting equity and inclusion in STEM.
-Nancy enjoys running, hiking, cooking, and playing board games.
+Nancy is committed to promoting equity and inclusion in STEM.
+She enjoys running, hiking, cooking, and playing board games.
 CV

 Email: popgenchen@ucla.edu